 There are many rules for how different types of assets must be written off.
 The tax code dictates both absolute limits on some depreciation deductions, and over how many future years a business must spread its depreciation deductions for all asset purchases.
 Businesses, large and small, are affected by these provisions (IRC §§ 167, 168, and 179).

 Bonus depreciation.
 In addition to Section 179, there is a special depreciation deduction for new qualified property called bonus depreciation, Bonus depreciation allows taxpayers to depreciate an additional percentage of the adjusted basis of qualified property in the first year the property is placed in service.
 For 2012 and 2013, the bonus depreciation amount is 50%.
 This deduction can be taken in addition to Section 179, although there are additional restrictions on its use.
+Bonus depreciation expired in 2014 so it is no longer available unless Congress acts to restore it.

 Repairs and Improvements